HESA Subscription Model

 HESA recommended activities, such as classroom-based training, are charged outside of a subscription fee and are not included within any elements of the subscription.
 As with the optional services, recommended activities also fall within the scope of VAT.

-The Heidi Plus service is now provided by Jisc, on behalf of HESA and is invoiced separately to the HESA subscriptions.
+The Heidi Plus service is now provided by Jisc, on behalf of HESA.

-As Heidi Plus is not a Statutory requirement of the OFS it will fall within the scope of VAT.
+As Heidi Plus is not a Statutory requirement of the OFS it will fall within the scope of VAT in England.
+It will be invoiced by Jisc directly.